-This information will help you prepare for your flexible sigmoidoscopy at Memorial Sloan Kettering Cancer Center (MSKCC).
+This information will help you prepare for your flexible sigmoidoscopy at Memorial Sloan Kettering Cancer Center (MSK).
 A flexible sigmoidoscopy is an exam of the rectum and lower colon performed with a flexible scope.
 During the procedure, your doctor can remove a small sample of tissue (biopsy), remove a polyp (growth of tissue), and take photos.

 A Week Before Your Procedure

 You may need to stop taking some of your medication before your procedure.
 We have included some common examples below.

 - If you take medication to thin your blood, such as to treat blood clots or to prevent a heart attack or stroke, ask the doctor who prescribes it for you when to stop taking it.
 Some examples are warfarin (Coumadin®), dalteparin (Fragmin®), heparin, tinzaparin (Innohep®), enoxaparin (Lovenox®), clopidogrel (Plavix®), and cilostazol (Pletal®).

 - If you take insulin or other medications for diabetes, you may need to change the dose.
 Ask the doctor who prescribes your diabetes medicine what you should do the morning of your procedure.